 This article assumes you have access to scale the individual Spinnaker microservices, and the mechanics of this are not covered here.

-Keep in mind, if you are deploying Spinnaker to Kubernetes, you’re more likely to see benefits of horizontal scaling if you’ve already allocated resource requests & limits for the services being scaled.
+Keep in mind, if you are deploying Spinnaker to Kubernetes, you’re more likely to see benefits of horizontal scaling if you’ve already allocated resource requests and limits for the services being scaled.

 Clouddriver is responsible for caching and retrieving infrastructure, and submitting operations to your cloud provider.
 The former can be quite resource intensive, and if you see that calls to